dt-hbtn/lab-pacing-guidelines/t4/01-lp1300/README.md

-# LP1300: Low-Level Programming Applications (Summer 2024)
+# LP1300: Low-Level Programming Applications (Fall 2024)
 ## Course Overview
 __From the catalog...__
 "This course focuses on the creation and analysis of concurrent applications.
 Students will work toward solving real-live situations related to image processing and time-consuming computing."